-In the Georgian era, rumors of attachments and engagements could have a profound impact on a single person of gentry class.
+In the Georgian era, rumors of attachments and engagements could profoundly impact a single person of the gentry class.
 It might make a gentleman bound in honor to a woman by none other than her raised hopes.
-The idea being that if she believed a proposal was coming from one man, she would not encourage other suitors and spurn other offers.
+The idea was that if she believed a proposal was coming from one man, she would not encourage other suitors and spurn other offers.
 Well-bred ladies’ sole security resided on income from others.
 If they did not inherit money, then they needed to marry it.
-For a lady, rumors of an attachment or engagement that then never manifested could render her “damaged goods” as her virtue (virginity) was the highly traded upon requirement for marriage.
-A ruined lady could still marry, of course, but generally not as well.
-Even if a gentleman might be willing to overlook it, his family and the rest of Society generally was not.
-There are accounts of peers marrying courtesans, so it was not entirely unknown but certainly uncommon, and in some circles, they were never accepted.
-The hypocrisy of all this while nothing was thought of men having affairs and natural children and even the princes of Great Britain spurned Parliament and Church recognized marriages and legitimate heirs for their mistresses is for another post.
-On the other hand, Jane Austen shows Society could damage a broken heart in a very different and far crueler way.
+For a lady, rumors of an attachment or engagement that never manifested could render her “damaged goods” as her virtue (virginity) was the highly traded upon requirement for marriage.
+Of course, a ruined lady could still marry, but generally not as well.
+Even if a gentleman might be willing to overlook it, his family and society generally were not.
+There are accounts of peers marrying courtesans, so it was not entirely unknown but undoubtedly uncommon.
+In some circles, they were never accepted.
+The hypocrisy of all this while nothing was thought of men having affairs and natural children and even the princes of Great Britain spurned Parliament, and Church recognized marriages and legitimate heirs for their mistresses is for another post.
+On the other hand, Jane Austen shows society could damage a broken heart in a very different and far crueler way.

 An entirely different matter is a broken engagement.
-Anne Elliot and Captain Wentworth never received censure from Society because their engagement was broken before it became known.
-In a similar way, Sir Thomas Bertram offers to end his daughter Maria’s engagement even though it had been spread about by Mrs. Norris.
-Isabella Thorpe and John Morland’s engagement in Northanger Abbey, while approved by their parents, had not been on the point of signing marriage articles because they had to wait several years before they could afford to marry.
+Anne Elliot and Captain Wentworth never received censure from society because their betrothal was broken before it became known.
+Similarly, Sir Thomas Bertram offers to end his daughter Maria’s engagement even though it had been spread about by Mrs. Norris.
+While approved by their parents, Isabella Thorpe and John Morland’s engagement in Northanger Abbey had not been on the point of signing marriage articles because they had to wait several years before they could afford to marry.
 Lucy Steele and Edward Ferrars have secretly been engaged for four years when the truth comes out.
 A disinherited, Edward offers Lucy a chance to break the engagement, but she claims she has no desire to end it.
-Just before their marriage, she “transfers her affections” and marries Edward’s brother, who now will inherit all of their mother’s income.
+Before their marriage, she “transfers her affections” and marries Edward’s brother.
+He now will inherit all of their mother’s income.
 As Lucy broke her engagement with Edward (which had become known) and then immediately married, her reputation seems to have suffered no damage.
 Of course, the situation gave rise to a happier union of Edward being free to marry Elinor.

 This brings us to consider the matter of broken hearts.
 Austen shows many troubled marriages that at one time held some sort of affection or at least one-sided affection.
-While the couples do not claim any extraordinary marital bliss, they are saved the disaster of adultery and divorces.
+While the couples do not claim any extraordinary marital bliss, they are saved from the disaster of adultery and divorces.
 In each book, some character suffers from the hopelessness of a broken heart and unrequited love, even if only for a few days.
-Emma is the character who likely suffers the least but as she is the most spoiled perhaps even the few days of tumult she had was equivalent to the months that Elinor Dashwood had no hope.
+Emma is the character who likely suffers the least.
+Still, as she is the most spoiled, perhaps even the few days of tumult she had was equivalent to the months that Elinor Dashwood had no hope.

-In effect, Austen quite likes dualism of opposite reactions from two broken-hearted ladies.
+In effect, Austen quite likes the dualism of opposite reactions from two broken-hearted ladies.
 Marianne is crushed by Willoughby’s desertion, Elinor manages life without an outward hiccup.
-Jane Bennet writes contented letters to her sister while Elizabeth tosses and turns, mutters to herself while serving coffee, and says arch things to her brother-in-law.
+Jane Bennet writes contented letters to her sister.
+At the same time, Elizabeth tosses and turns, mutters to herself while serving coffee, and says arch things to her brother-in-law.
 Mansfield Park contains two examples.
 Julia Bertram manages her disappointment when Henry favors Maria at Mansfield.
 In London, she then guards herself against him.
 Maria, however, could not stand to see Henry spend time with Julia.
-Learning he was attached to Fanny, fuelled her flirtation.
+Learning he was attached to Fanny fuelled her flirtation.
 Fanny spends most of the book seeing Edmund fall deeper into Mary Crawford’s clutches.
 When Mary sees Edmund’s disapproval, she lashes out at Fanny.
-Catherine Morland is overwrought when she thinks Henry can never love her after her mistake about the General but when expelled from the house, she bears it rather well.
-Anne Elliot lives with the burden of her broken heart for years, first in the absence of her beloved, and then while watching him court another lady and no one in her family has a clue.
+Catherine Morland is overwrought when she thinks Henry can never love her after her mistake about the General.
+Still, when expelled from the house, she bears it rather well.
+Anne Elliot lives with the burden of her broken heart for years, first in the absence of her beloved and then while watching him court another lady.
+No one in her family has a clue.

 Are there similarities between the women with more exuberant responses?
 Surely some people are simply more emotional and display them easier.
 However, I think there is an additional reason.
-The women who did not bear their heartache with grace had felt quite assured of being loved in return.
-It is not that they felt more love than the others did, it is that they were more disappointed.
-And is it that they are truly disappointed in the gentleman and their hopes for the future?
+The women who did not bear their heartache with grace had felt reasonably assured of being loved in return.
+It is not that they felt more love than the others did.
+It is that they were more disappointed.
+And is it that they are genuinely disappointed in the gentleman and their hopes for the future?
 After all, you can love again.
 Or is it that they were disappointed in themselves?
 It shows some hidden insecurity or blindness in their character they now find appalling.

 The ladies who deal with heartache the best have more than moderation of feeling and modesty.
 They are also less fanciful, more grounded, and feel the compliment of their beloved’s regard.
-For them, it is amazing to consider they might ever attract anyone’s notice or someone so worthy.
+For them, it is incredible to consider they might ever attract anyone’s notice or someone so worthy.
 Jane Bennet was flattered and surprised by Bingley asking her to dance twice at their first meeting.
 Elizabeth noted that she was never surprised by compliments while Jane always was.
 Elinor noted Edward’s regard but also knew he had familial duties and never supposed herself capable of driving him wild with so much passion as to ignore them (not that she would have cared for him if he did).
 Fanny dislikes Edmund’s attachment to Mary Crawford solely because she knows it will make Edmund unhappy in the long run, not because she harbored any hope for herself.
-Emma thought so highly of Mr. Knightley, even before she recognized her feelings for him, that she promoted him as the ideal gentleman.
+Emma thought so highly of Mr. Knightley that she promoted him as the ideal gentleman even before she recognized her feelings for him.
 Realizing she loved him just after she was also condemned by him made her feel all the more the compliment his affection would be.
 Catherine fits both cases but esteems Henry all the more after he treats her well despite her ridiculous belief that the General had killed his wife.
 When Anne Elliot and Captain Wentworth meet again, she is amazed at his civility even while he must resent her.
-She understood if she ever regained his feelings she would be the most fortunate lady.
+She understood if she ever regained his feelings, she would be the most fortunate lady.

 Next week I’ll examine true love and second chances in Austen’s books!